percona/percona-server/doc/source/performance/innodb_numa_support.rst

 ============================

  * :rn:`5.7.10-1`:
-    Feature ported from |Percona Server| 5.6
+    Feature ported from **Percona Server for MySQL** 5.6

  * :rn:`5.7.22-22`:
-    Feature reverted from the upstream implementation back to the one ported from |Percona Server| 5.6, in which `innodb_numa_interleave <http://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_numa_interleave>`_ variable not only enables NUMA memory interleaving  at InnoDB buffer pool allocation, but allocates buffer pool with MAP_POPULATE, forcing interleaved allocation at the buffer pool initialization time.
+    Feature reverted from the upstream implementation back to the one ported from **Percona Server for MySQL** 5.6, in which `innodb_numa_interleave <http://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_numa_interleave>`_ variable not only enables NUMA memory interleaving  at InnoDB buffer pool allocation, but allocates buffer pool with MAP_POPULATE, forcing interleaved allocation at the buffer pool initialization time.

 Command-line Options for mysqld_safe
 ====================================